Deborah De Williams: Running

 On 25 October 2008, De Williams set out from Hobart, Tasmania to run continuously around Australia and to break Sarah Fulcher's record for the longest continuous run by a female.
 Under the rules of the continuous run record, the athlete must travel the whole distance on foot and is required to run every day, no days off, with a minimum daily requirement of 20 kilometres.
 During her run, De Williams ran in an anti-clockwise direction, mainly following the National Highway 1.
 The run raised funds for the National Breast Cancer Foundation.
 After tripping and sustaining an injury to her feet, on 6 June 2009 at GPS co-ordinates S 13° 03.130' E 131°06.663', De Williams ended her attempt to run around Australia after 224 days and 10,824.8 km.
 De Williams had raised over $100,000 for the National Breast Cancer foundation and became the first female to run from Hobart to Darwin.

 On 27 March 2010, after recovering from surgery to both feet, De Williams started her second attempt from Hobart.
 De Williams ran in the opposite direction from her first attempt, travelling clockwise through Victoria, South Australia, Western Australia and the Northern Territory.
 On 4 October 2010, at 5.35am (ACST) after running 192 days and 8839.4 km De Williams reached GPS co-ordinates S 13° 03.130' E 131°06.663' the point where she had abandoned her run in 2009.
-At this point De Williams became the first female to run the around Australia, non–continuously.
+At this point De Williams became the first female to run around Australia, non–continuously.
 De Williams continued back down the east coast of Australia, along the same route she travelled on her first attempt.
 During her run De Williams experienced extreme heat, a tropical cyclone on Christmas Day 2010 in Townsville and the 2010-2011 Queensland Floods.
 On 6 May 2011, at 1.12pm (AEST) after running 17925 km in 405 days, at GPS co-ordinates S 42° 46.435' E 147°07.591', De Williams broke Sarah Fulcher's 21-year record for the longest continuous run by a female.
 De Williams ran a total of 18026.4 km in 408 days to achieve a new record for the longest continuous run by a female and is also the first female to run continuously around Australia.

 During both attempts to run around Australia, De Williams raised over $200,000 for breast cancer research.

 Local government

-De Williams was elected to Sorell Council in 2014, and has served as a sitting councilor since.
-She had a code of conduct complaint upheld against her in 2020.
+De Williams was elected to Sorell Council in 2014, and served as a sitting councilor until 2022.